Rozengracht

 The Rozengracht is one of the six former canals in the Jordaan.

 The reasons for filling in the 17th-century canal in 1890 were poor hygiene from polluted water, and the need for a broad exit road to the new neighborhoods west of the Singel canal.

 De Clercqstraat was built in 1895 as a westward extension of the Rozengracht.
 To the east, in the direction of the Dam, the street continues into Raadhuisstraat.

-Rozenstraat runs parallel to the Rozengracht.